 The proceedings were characterized by a hunger and curiosity, and a generosity and an openness, on the part of the attendees that were manifest in an unusual receptiveness and liberality of heart and mind.
-They desired as much to connect with one another as images, sounds, and words together.
+They desired as much to connect with one another as with images, sounds, and words.
 An earnest energy was present, reflected in not only the commitment and passion of presenters and performers but also the audience’s attentiveness and inquiry.
 By talking and doing, hearing and seeing, this ephemeral community negotiated various and often unanticipated relationships between the sonorous and something else (either visual or textual)